Breakfast Among the Books Event

 The Library will accept students requiring volunteer hours.
 Co-op placements are reviewed on a case by case basis and should be arranged with the Library CEO.

-- Teen Advisory Committee
+- Teen Advisory Committee (temporarily suspended)

 The Teen Advisory Committee meets monthly to support the Library by providing input on literature, programming and issues that are important to teens.
 They also help plan and run various events for teens.